 Buster Douglas KO's Mike Tyson in one of the sports world's biggest upsets: This Day in History

-Few upsets shook the core of sports world like the unforeseen knockout heavyweight champion Mike Tyson at the hands of James "Buster" Douglas.
+Few upsets shook the core of sports world like the unforeseen knockout of heavyweight champion Mike Tyson at the hands of James "Buster" Douglas.

 On Feb.
 11, 1990, the pair met up in what was supposed to be a "stay busy" fight for Tyson, whose personal life was making headlines for all the wrong reasons.
 His marriage to Robin Givens and allegations of domestic violence became tabloid fodder and his association with promoter Don King led to him firing his trainer Kevin Rooney, who had turned the fighter, along with Cus D'Amato, into the most feared man in the sport.